 Q1.
 Which chronic ailments do physical therapists treat?

 Physical therapists are licensed to treat a variety of ailments of a musculoskeletal origin.
-The most common chronic issues physical therapists treat are related to the normal aging process and “wear and tear” on our bodies, principally osteoarthritis.
+The most common chronic issues physical therapists treat are related to the normal aging process and “wear and tear” on our bodies including tendon damage such as rotator cuff tears, damage to cartilage such as meniscal tears, spinal conditions such as scoliosis, stenosis, and disc pathologies and principally osteoarthritis.
 Osteoarthritis (or OA) can affect any joint in the body that has been exposed to overuse for many years.
 The most common areas of the body affected by osteoarthritis are the knees, hips, and spine.
 Although physical therapy cannot prevent the onset of osteoarthritis or reverse its effects, general strengthening and flexibility training will help to abate the aging process and slow its progression, all with the end goal of improving function and participation in daily and leisure activities.

 Another branch of chronic ailments that physical therapists often see is autoimmune diseases, such as rheumatoid arthritis and systemic lupus erythematosus.
 Although the cause of these diseases is autoimmune dysfunction, they manifest in musculoskeletal impairments.
 As a result, physical therapy becomes an integral part in the management of these diseases and especially when “flare-ups” occur.
 When symptoms become exacerbated, physical therapy can help to lessen the functional impact and decrease pain for improved quality of life.

 Q2.
 Do I need to see my doctor before seeing a physical therapist?